Virtual Event Guide

 We will run the live program for about 30 minutes, followed by time for transcribing.
 (We also recommend splitting people into breakout rooms to have space to chat while we transcribe together in virtual community.)

 Our schedule is available now in our Organizing Kit (see full schedule).

 Comments?
 Questions?
 Not sure about the process?
 Please don’t hesitate to contact us at douglassdayorg at gmail dot com.
 And remember that we are offering a live demo on Monday, February 7th via our YouTube channel.

 Mostly, we’re going to hold on to many of the classic Douglass Day activities.

 - We’ll transcribe in groups, and can even expand on our Outreach Guide.

 - We’ll sing together – both happy birthday and “Lift Every Voice and Sing”.

 - We’ll share our cool finds on social media using #DouglassDay on Twitter.

-- We’ll have lots of fun swag, stickers, and more. (see our Graphics & Stickers page.)
+- We’ll have lots of fun swag, stickers, and more. (graphics & stickers coming soon!)

-Let’s see if we can’t find new ways to build some community around a virtual event during this difficult this year.
+Let’s see if we can’t find new ways to build some community around the event this year.
 Please join us!